-This Frozen Parfait Pie was a perfect combination of cream, chocolate and peanut butter.
+This Frozen Parfait Pie was a perfect combination of cream, chocolate, and peanut butter.
 The crust and peanuts gave it a great crunch.

-I did try to make a peanut butter sauce with a honey mixture and found it easier to spread warmed peanut butter straight then the sauce with the honey.
+I did try to make a peanut butter sauce with a honey mixture and found it easier to spread warmed peanut butter straight than the sauce with the honey.
 I also liked the taste of the straight peanut butter over the sauce with the honey, the honey made it too sweet and I love just the taste of peanut butter.
-So one of these pies was made with the peanut butter sauce and the other with just peanut butter.
+So one of these pies was made with peanut butter sauce and the other with just peanut butter.
 Be venturous and try different sauces, you can substitute any of your favorite sauce toppings like fudge or caramel.

 You also may like these great recipes: